SteveALee/fullmeasure-blog/source/_posts/roland-xp-50-cleanup.md

 ![XP-50](/images/XP-50/20230403_112125.jpg)

-The Roland XP-50 is a really nice workstation released in the mid 90's, consisting of a JV-1080 sound module, a MRC-PRO sequencer and a 61 key synth-style keyboard.
+The Roland XP-50 musical workstation was released in the mid 90's, consisting of a JV-1080 sound module, a MC-50 MkII type sequencer and a 61 key synth-style keyboard plus other controllers.
 I think I paid about £800 and they still appear on ebay for around £300 so was a good investment (as my tutor told me it would be).

+The voices are Roland's sample + subtractive synthesis which produces some great sounds.
+They were top of thir game then with many sounds being designed by [Eric Persing](https://www.soundonsound.com/people/eric-persing-creating-spectrasonics).
+Some are definitely of the period having a strong techno feel.
+Expansion boards are available though I have none.

-It also has comprehensive MIDI but sadly also uses 3.5 inch floppy disks for storage.
-I managed to throw out the demos discs with all my old redundant floppys and of course do not have any 3.5" drives.
-Maybe MIDI sysex can be used or else saving and loading files is going to be difficult.
-Otherwise, it's game on with a nice tool.
+It uses Midi internally to connect the tree components and also has comprehensive external MIDI support.
+Sadly, it uses 3.5 inch floppy disks for storage and I managed to throw out the demos discs with all my old redundant floppys and drives.
+Maybe MIDI sysex can be used or some sort of drive emulator might be available, Else saving and loading files is going to be difficult.

 Decoding the XP-50's serial number it appears it was made in Dec.
 97. It has CPU version 1.01 and ROM firmware 1.03 but I don't intend to look for firmware updates.
 Though it appears an update floppy might be available.